marcelormendes/dual-review-mcp/README.md

 Troubleshooting

+- “No tools or prompts” in Cursor Tools: point `.cursor/mcp.json` `command` to your absolute `npx` binary path; ensure network can fetch npm.
 - “claude: command not found”: ensure Claude CLI is installed and on PATH; ensure `ANTHROPIC_API_KEY` is set and valid.
 - “Invalid JSON” in reviews: re-run the reviewer step; the rule enforces a strict schema, so any deviation will be rejected.
-- “No issues found / empty diff”: ensure you have staged changes; try `git add -p` and re-run.
+- “No issues found / empty diff”: ensure you have staged changes; try `git add -A` and re-run.
 - MCP server not visible in Cursor: close and reopen the project or reload MCP Tools; ensure `.cursor/mcp.json` path is valid.